DOMESTIC VIOLENCE ATTORNEY IN BROOKLYN

 There are two key federal laws regarding domestic violence, the Violence Against Women Act (VAWA) and the Gun Control Act.
 It should be noted that all federal domestic violence crimes are classified as felonies.

-The VAWA requires the court to order the defendant to pay restitution to the victim for the full amount of their loss.
+The VAWA requires the court to order the defendant to pay restitution to the victim for the full amount of his or her loss.
 This can include medical care, physical therapy, temporary housing, psychological care, transportation, loss of income, child care expenses, attorney’s fees, court costs, costs for getting an order of protection, and more.

 Under the VAWA it is a federal crime: